foxBMS/foxbms-2/docs/developer-manual/hardware-developer-manual.rst

 designs.
 The name **SHOULD** be constructed from the project acronym, the type or family of design and an identifier.

-As an example the master board of a BMS in the project XMPL could be named ``xmpl-master``.
+As an example the master board of a BMS in the project **EXAMPLE** could be named ``example-master``.
 If necessary an additional identifier could be added if several similar designs exist.

 Design and development process
 ------------------------------